balashev/spectro/docs/preferences.rst

 Fit
 ---

-Provide setting that control the fit plofile calculation and appearence:
+Provide setting that control the fit profile calculation and appearance:

 *  **Line profile type**: choose the type of the construction of line profiles between:

     * **regular**: regular python calculation (this include non-uniform wavelength grid for calculation the sub pixel profiles)

-    * **fast**: python calculation with uniform wavelenght grid, where number in adjacent Line Edit panel set the number of sub-pixels within the spectral pixel.
-This is typically faster, than regular fit, but can be inaccurate if the number of sub=pixels is not enough.
+    * **fast**: python calculation with uniform wavelength grid, where number in adjacent Line Edit panel set the number of sub-pixels within the spectral pixel.
+This is typically faster, than regular fit, but can be inaccurate if the number of subpixels is not enough.

     * **julia**: line profiles calculated using  ``Julia``.